paytonrules/OCDSpec/README.md

 * __toBeEqualTo:__ Check that two objects are equal, using the equalTo message.
 * __toBe:__ Check that two objects are the same object in memory.
 * __toBeTrue:__ Check that the value is "truthy" - TRUE, YES, true, non-zero, not nil.
 You can also just use `expectTruth` such as `expectTruth([object initialized])`
+* __toBeFalse:__ Check that the value is "falsy" - FALSE, NO, false and nil.
+You can use `expectFalse`.
+Both `expectTruth` and `expectFalse` can be used without turning the boolean into an object.
+* __FAIL__ Pass the Fail macro a string to fail arbitrarily.
+Handy for exception testing.

 ### Requirements